GSA/digitalgov.gov/content/news/2020/06/2020-06-11-build-sites-to-address-the-entire-user-journey.md

 One of the design principles of the [U.S. Web Design System](https://designsystem.digital.gov/) (USWDS) is promoting [continuity](https://designsystem.digital.gov/design-principles/#promote-continuity), or minimizing disruption, for your customers over time and across platforms, agencies, and devices.

-Agencies, websites, and services all have different audiences, goals and missions and the way we all implement them differ.
+Agencies, websites, and services all have different audiences, goals and missions, so we may implement solutions differently.
 One way to mitigate these challenges is to design sites with the USWDS in mind, and build sites with user-centered solutions to address the entire user journey, not just a specific task.
 One way you can do this is through [journey mapping](https://methods.18f.gov/decide/journey-mapping/).

 Below, we cover how journey maps provide value to your project and how you can use them even when the people you need to work with are geographically distributed.

 ## What are journey maps?

 Journey maps are artifacts that display how one person goes through a process, which could be as common and everyday as making a cup of coffee, or important and infrequent as applying for a passport.
 They range from as few as two steps on a path, to as many are needed to adequately make the journey understandable.
-Each mapped step of a journey can describe goals, interactions, materials required, and even thoughts or emotional states
+Each mapped step of a journey can describe goals, interactions, materials required, and even thoughts or emotional states.

 ## Why use a journey map?